OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:12

-After him was Eleazar the son of Dodo, the Ahohite,
+Following him was Eleazar the son of Dodo, the Ahohite,

 > who was one of the three mighty men.